Sjord/Sjord.github.io/_posts/2020-09-10-the-most-important-security-problems-with-iot-devices.md

 least.
 It is worth noting that the six most severe issues were used in an actual attack, or to demonstrate proof-of-concept of a vulnerability.

-*This article was published in September 2020 on the site of my employer at the time, Qbit.
-Since that site no longer exists, I published it again here in 2024.*

 The security of IoT devices has been a cause for concern for some time and has had the inevitable consequence of allowing both small- and large-scale attacks.
 Most of these attacks originate from simple